alexplainlater/Census_2020_DHC/README.md

 5. Unzip all of the files you’ve downloaded
 6. Download the geographic header file layout [here](Misc/geoheader-2020-dhc-national.xlsx)
 7. Download the attribute files layout [here](Misc/file_layout_2020_DHC-National.xlsx)
 8. Load the geographic header file layout using SQL’s GUI Import/Export tool.
-Only load the worksheet named: "National DHC Geo Header - Clean"
+Only load the worksheet named: "National DHC Geo Header - Clean".
+The scripts below will expect it to be loaded into a table named: Census_2020_DHC.dbo.layoutDHC2020_Geo
 9. Load the attribute files layout using SQL’s GUI Import/Export tool.
-Only load the worksheet named: "Layout_Clean"
+Only load the worksheet named: "Layout_Clean".
+The scripts below will expect it to be loaded into a table named: Census_2020_DHC.dbo.layoutDHC2020
 10. Run the scripts in the [\SQL_Scripts](SQL_Scripts) folder of this repository in the order that they are numbered.